 I actually make mini versions of these gluten free banana pancakes for my young kids and they double up as a great breakfast for me and my husband.
 Any recipe that feeds the whole family is a winner in my book.

-My daughter Alba especially loved these gluten free banana pancakes as finger food when she was starting on solids as a baby.
+My daughter especially loved these gluten free banana pancakes as finger food when she was starting on solids as a baby.
 They are soft and easy to chew – packed with protein and vitamins – and great for little hands to hold.
 My 9-month-old son is a keen fan too and absolutely wolfs them down!

 Can I Batch Cook & Freeze These Pancakes?